 Stewart has a Masters in Business Administration (MBA), and as part of Flinders Ports’ commitment to the environment, serves on the board of the Spencer Gulf Ecosystem and Development Initiative.

-Keith holds an Honours degree in Management from the University of Nottingham and is a member of the Institute of Chartered Accountants.
+Keith holds an Honours degree in Management from the University of Nottingham (UK) and is a member of the Institute of Chartered Accountants.

 A qualified lawyer with over 25 years of experience in corporate and commercial law, Adam has expertise in banking and financial services, corporate governance, regulatory compliance, corporate transactional work and commercial contracts.
 Before joining Flinders Port Holdings he held senior roles at law firms and in-house, including General Manager Legal Risk and Compliance and Company Secretary at a funds management company.